History of Nintendo: Wii, Game Boy Micro, and DS Lite

-In September 2006, Nintendo announced launch details for its Wii console, and demonstrated features of the "Wii Menu" GUI.
+In 2006, Nintendo announced launch details for its Wii console, and demonstrated features of the "Wii Menu" GUI.

-The system was first released in November 2006 in the U.S., followed by Japan, Australia, and Europe in December.
+The system was released worldwide later that year.
 The console sold fast and was a big breakthrough for Nintendo, picking up the pace lost from the GameCube.
 Its unexpected success was attributed to the expanded demographic Nintendo had targeted.
 In response to the Wii, in 2010, Sony and Microsoft released various PS3 and Xbox 360 add-ons targeting the same wider demographic as Nintendo.

-In September 2007, Nintendo of America indefinitely closed its official Internet forum, the NSider Forums, during a major redesign of their website.
-For months prior, cutbacks in Nintendo of America's online department led to the trimming back of NSider's chat hours and the replacement of their annual Camp Hyrule event—held during August—with a sweepstakes.
-In the meantime, Nintendo encouraged fans to run their own forums.
-Nintendo of Europe's forum section of their site was also officially closed due to a site revamp, however it had been offline citing "security issues" since June of that year.
-In December 2007, Nintendo opened a forum for technical support only.

-In October 2007, Nintendo announced Nintendo Australia's new managing director, Rose Lappin.
-She is Nintendo's first female head of one of its subsidiaries and worked for Nintendo before it started in Australia as Director of Sales and Marketing for Mattel and had that role until she was announced managing director.
+In 2007, Nintendo announced Nintendo Australia's new managing director, Rose Lappin.
+She was the first female head of one of Nintendo's subsidiaries.